influxdata/docs-v2/content/influxdb/cloud/security/secrets/manage-secrets/view.md

 weight: 302
 ---

-View secret keys using the `influx` command line interface (CLI) or the InfluxDB API.
+View secret keys using the InfluxDB Cloud UI, `influx` command line interface (CLI) or the InfluxDB API.

+## View secret keys using the InfluxDB Cloud UI

 ## View secret keys using the influx CLI
 Use the [`influx secret list` command](/influxdb/cloud/reference/cli/influx/secret/list/)